-First, we’ll prepare our baking sheet by lining it with foil and spraying it with non stick spray.
+Prepare a baking sheet by lining it with aluminum foil and spraying it with nonstick cooking spray.